hclayton1095/DScapstone/slides.md

 ---

-### Manual Labeling for Ground Truth
+### Manual Labeling Comparison

-- A subset of tweets was manually labeled for evaluation.
+- A subset of 200 tweets was manually labeled for evaluation.
-- Manual labels provide a human-quality benchmark.
+- Comparing automated vs. manual label distributions provides a human-quality benchmark.

 ---